2017 Pakistan Super League final

 The 2017 Pakistan Super League Final was a Twenty20 cricket match played on 5 March 2017 at the Gaddafi Stadium in Lahore, Pakistan to determine the winner of the 2017 Pakistan Super League.
 The match was contested between Quetta Gladiators and Peshawar Zalmi with Peshawar winning by 58 runs.
-Darren Sammy, the Peshawar captain, was awarded the man of the match award.
+Darren Sammy, the Zalmi captain, was awarded the man of the match award.

 The final was the first time that a match in the Pakistan Super League (PSL) had taken place in Pakistan with the league in its second year.
-The security situation in the country meant that many overseas players were reluctant to travel to Pakistan for an extended period of time and that there was the danger that matches would be attacked by terrorist groups.
+The security situation in the country meant that many overseas players were reluctant to travel to Pakistan for an extended period of time after international cricket matches had stopped being staged in the country for several years after the 2009 attack on the Sri Lanka national cricket team in Lahore.
 All matches other than the final took place in the United Arab Emirates.

 Route to the final

 During the group stage of the 2017 Pakistan Super League (PSL) each team played eight matches, two against each of the other sides contesting the competition.
 All matches were played in the United Arab Emirates due to the security situation in Pakistan.
 The top four teams progressed to the playoff stage.
 Peshawar Zalmi and Quetta Gladiators finished the group stage in first and second positions respectively, with both teams winning four of their matches, losing three.
 One match between the two teams was abandoned due to rain with each side receiving one point as a result.
 Peshawar were awarded first place in the points table based on a better net run rate than Quetta.

 Quetta chased the tournament's highest total, 200 against Lahore Qalandars in their group match.